JCSDA/jedi-docs/docs/developer/practices/pullrequest.rst

 The same Mneumonic also applies to creating tasks as ZenHub issues.
 However, in that case, the **Reviewers** item would be replaced by **Assignees**, identifying those responsible for carrying out the task.

+All the items in the mnemonic refer to pull request metadata that can be specified through the text box in the center of the GUI or the drop-down menus that appear on the right.

 To appreciate the mnemonic, consider the following screenshot; something like this should appear when you create a new pull request:

 .. image:: images/PullRequest.png